gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/1_Connect.rst

 This menu is for connecting to a channel, logging into your custom account, subscribing to specific types of content and for connecting to the voice chat.
-Logging into your Radii account gives you access to your personal channel and potentially your group channels, with more live and permanent storage.
+Logging into your RADii account gives you access to your personal channel and potentially your group channels, with more live and permanent storage.

 .. image:: ../images/02_Menu_connect_zuschnitt.png
    :scale: 70%